 Watch the video above for a helpful, quick tour of the event creation/editing process!

 To create or edit an event, log in to your account by clicking Login at the upper right corner of the Events Calendar site.
 Once logged in, select Administration from the dropdown menu to the right of your avatar.
 Select Events, then Add Event from the site navigation to create a new event.
-To edit an existing event select Events, then Pending or Live to see a list of events you have access to.
-Select your event from the list and you will be presented with the event editing form.
+To edit an existing event, select Events, then Pending or Live to see a list of events you can access.
+Select your event from the list, and you will be presented with the event editing form.